 1984 The first Broadway revival of Noël Coward's Design for Living opens at the Circle in the Square Theatre for a run of 245 performances.
 Directed by George C. Scott, it stars Jill Clayburgh, Raul Julia, and Frank Langella.

 1989 A musical version of Death of a Salesman?
 That's what the Jewish boy in The Loman Family Picnic dreams of writing while his family stresses about his bar mitzvah.
-The play by Donald Margulies opens at the Manhattan Theatre Club's City Center Stage 2.
+The play by Donald Margulies opens at Manhattan Theatre Club's City Center Stage 2.

-2000 Composer-lyricist-librettist Kirsten Childs' musical about Viceca "Bubbly" Stanton, The Bubbly Black Girl Sheds Her Chameleon Skin gets its world premiere at Playwrights Horizons.
+2000 Composer-lyricist-librettist Kirsten Childs' musical about Viceca "Bubbly" Stanton, The Bubbly Black Girl Sheds Her Chameleon Skin, gets its world premiere at Playwrights Horizons.
 Wilfredo Medina directs and A.C.
 Ciulla choreographs the musical memoir starring LaChanze.

 2002 Thunder Knocking on the Door, the musical blues fable about the Devil and a Southern-fried guitar-licks competition, premieres Off-Broadway starring Tony Award winners Leslie Uggams and Chuck Cooper.
 Oskar Eustis directs.
 The show is written by Keith Glover, with original music by Keb' Mo' and Anderson Edwards.

 2003 Bounce, the first musical collaboration between composer Stephen Sondheim and director Hal Prince in more than two decades, opens a tryout at Chicago's Goodman Theatre.
 It moves on to Washington D.C. and plays out a limited run without moving to New York.
 In 2008, John Doyle directs a revised version of the musical at Off-Broadway's Public Theater under the title Road Show.